Our Academics

 Art

-All students in gr.
-K-8 receive at least one period of art per week.
+All students in grades PrK-8 receive one period of art per week.
 Each grade level has lessons during the school year that are centered around the elements and principles of art and design.
 They also have lessons which are a reflection of our integrated curriculum in art and school based themes.
 Students learn to recognize and use the Elements of Art and Design in visual art making while developing the tools and the Artist Mindset and ability for exploratory, imaginative and creative problem solving and thinking.
 They learn not only to understand art theories but also how to apply the theories and techniques in their work in a way that can be clearly assessed.
 Many lessons are designed to use art to better understand the ideas, formulas, and concepts studied in other academic areas, engaging in a creative process which connects an art form and another subject area and meets evolving objectives in both.

 Creative Arts Program